Coronavirus: The Killers share 'Mr Brightside' hand-washing video

 — The Killers (@thekillers) March 16, 2020

+It comes after The Killers last week shared new single ‘Caution’, as well as announcing release details for their new album ‘Imploding The Mirage’.

-Their video comes after Gloria Gaynor previously shared a clip of herself singing ‘I Will Survive’ while performing an extensive hand-washing routine.
+As for star-studded hand-washing tutorials, Gloria Gaynor previously shared a clip of herself singing ‘I Will Survive’ while performing an extensive hand-washing routine.

 Visual guides to the proper technique for washing one’s hands with soap and water are being widely shared across the world following this year’s global outbreak of Coronavirus.